 People who are researching property values and the related real estate taxes in Arizona are often confused by statements they believe to have seen indicating that property taxes in Arizona are 10%.
 Does that mean that on a $350,000 house, you would owe $35,000 a year in taxes?
 No, thank goodness.
 Our property taxes are not that high.

 Assessed Value vs. Market ValueThe part that many people read over too quickly is that Arizona property taxes on owner-occupied residences are levied based on the Assessed Value, not current market value.
-In Maricopa County, where Phoenix is, the assessment ratio for owner-occupied residential property is 10 percent of Full Cash (market) Value.
+In Maricopa County, where Phoenix and Scottsdale are located, the assessment ratio for owner-occupied residential property is 10 percent of Full Cash (market) Value.
 So if your home is valued at $350,000, you will be charged property tax based on the assessed value of $35,000.

 Computing Arizona's Property TaxIt's difficult to say how much your real estate tax bill will be, because that depends on where you live.
-Cities, schools, water districts, community colleges, bond issues--all these determine your specific tax rate.
+Cities, schools, water districts, community colleges, bond issues -- all these determine your specific tax rate.
 The tax rate applicable to each parcel of property is the sum of the state, county, municipal, school, and special district rates.
-The average tax rate on homes in Arizona before exemptions and rebates is approximately 1% of market value or 10% of assessed value.
-So, if your home is assessed with a Full Cash Value of $350,000, and your property tax rate was exactly at the average 1%, then you'd be paying $3,500 per year in real estate tax on your home.
+Let's say that the current tax rate on homes in Maricopa County is 1.5% of full cash value or 15% of assessed value.
+So, if your home is assessed with a Full Cash Value of $350,000, and your property tax rate was 1-1/2%, then you'd be paying $5,250 per year real estate tax on your home.

 Here's the math:

 $350,000 [Full Cash Value] x .1 [or 10%] = $35,000 [Assessed Value]

 $35,000 [Assessed Value] x .15 (Tax Rate of 15%) = $5,250